 You might have heard rave reviews about this part of the globe, but how much do you really know about the Bahamas, and when is the best time to visit?

-Although the beaches are more crowded, the best time to visit the Bahamas is during high season, which runs from December to mid-April, making it a great spot for a well-deserved spring break.
-Bahamian summers are generally warm and sometimes rainy, with daytime temperatures reaching about 89.7°F. Hurricane season lasts from June to November.
+Although the beaches are more crowded, the best time to visit the Bahamas is during high season, which runs from mid-December to mid-April, making it a great spot for a warm winter getaway.
+Bahamian summers are generally warm and sometimes rainy, with daytime temperatures reaching about 89.7°F. The low season lasts from June to November.

 Read on to find out more about the best time to visit, and what to expect!